Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 This 10-hour course opens with a self-directed module (Module 1) that focuses on the information and strategies that participants will discuss and practice throughout the virtual classroom modules (Modules 2 and 3).

 - Course participants are required to complete Module 1 independently (about two hours in length) before continuing to Modules 2 and 3.
+Further details will be provided to you after registration.

 - Modules 2 and 3 are virtually led with the facilitator on the scheduled date.
 They are 4 hours each (with breaks).
 (More information about delivery can be found at this link.)